prestonharberts/biblegateway-to-obsidian/README.md

 Certain manual changes must be made to the Bible files that cannot be done otherwise (make sure to check the note files for these chapters too):

+- Delete extra text in Mark 16:8, and fix headings.
 - John 7:52-53, 8:1, and 8:11
 - If wanted, add Psalm introductions and introductions present in other books.
 - If wanted, indent poetry by adding enclosing the line with '<div class="poetry">' and '</div>' (at the beginning and end).